CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 >   }
 > }
 > ```
+>

-When all tiles exist, then their availability can be encoded by setting `tileAvailability.constant` to `1`, without needing an explicit bitstream.
+> The tile availability can be encoded by setting `tileAvailability.constant` to `1`, without needing an explicit bitstream, because all tiles in the subtree are available.
+>

-Only some tiles have content, and `contentAvailability.bufferView` indicates where the bitstream for the content availability is stored: The `bufferView` with index 0 refers to the `buffer` with index 0.
-This buffer does not have a `uri` property, and therefore refers to the _internal_ buffer.
+> Only some tiles have content, and `contentAvailability.bufferView` indicates where the bitstream for the content availability is stored: The `bufferView` with index 0 refers to the `buffer` with index 0.
+This buffer does not have a `uri` property, and therefore refers to the _internal_ buffer that is stored directly in the binary chunk of the subtree file.
 The `byteOffset` and `byteLength` indicate that the content availability bitstream is stored in the bytes `[0...11)` of the internal buffer.
+>

-Some child subtrees exist, so `childSubtreeAvailability.bufferView` refers to another bitstream.
+> Some child subtrees exist, so `childSubtreeAvailability.bufferView` refers to another bitstream.
 The `bufferView` with index 1 refers to the buffer with index `1`.
 This buffer has a `uri` property, indicating that this second bitstream is stored in an external binary file.

 ### Availability Packing